 Plan A Field Trip

 A visit to Effigy Mounds National Monument can have many benefits.
 Activities can be curriculum based and designed to meet your specific needs.
-Programs based on the American Indian mounds feature two -mile round trip hikes highlighted by visits to bear-shaped effigy mounds.
-There are plenty of opportunities for your students to experience an exhilarating hike up a relatively steep trail and handle historic objects, tools and furs - combining exercise of the mind with exercise of the body!
+Programs based on the American Indian mounds feature two-mile round trip hikes highlighted by visits to bear-shaped effigy mounds.
+There are plenty of opportunities for your students to experience: including an exhilarating hike up a relatively steep trail, a fifteen minute informational film, and demonstrations of historic objects, tools and, furs.
 Other trail walks are available that feature trails sloped appropriately for wheel chair and other mobility impaired visitors.

 The Monument's 15-minute film about how and why earthen American Indian mounds, especially effigy mounds were built.
 The film is suitable for our indicated range of students - third grade and up.

 A one-mile walk along an accessible boardwalk trail leading into a wetland is also available.
 A visit to three conical burial mounds (no effigies) is included in this activity.

 * Students and other visitors observe only; we cannot allow persons to handle and operate the complete weapon (launching a spear with the atlatl) due to safety concerns and NPS historic weapons policy.